International Deep Drawing Research Group: Mission

 The Mission of the International Deep Drawing Research Group (IDDRG) is to co-ordinate research and development work in sheet metal forming, to bring together scientists, researchers and industrialists working on these fields all over the World, to provide open and scientifically highly acknowledged forum to its members to present their research and development findings on all aspects of sheet metal forming and certain related subjects.

 The combination of technical presentations and opportunities for discussion are meant to stimulate thinking and to provide valuable interchange of ideas.

 Activities

 Conferences are normally scheduled for May or June in Europe, North America or Asia.
+IDDRG 2026 conference was held at Indian Institute of Technology Bombay (IITB).
 However, most conferences are held in Europe because the majority of the current membership resides in Europe.
 Conferences start with an informal reception on Sunday evening followed by two and a half days of technical sessions.
 Ample time is allowed for technical discussion, and various social events are scheduled in association with the conference.
 Typical topics include machinery and press tools, new processes, new materials, experimental methods for evaluating formability and studying press operations, springback, constitutive equations, plasticity criteria, and friction and wear with attention to interface behavior as characterized by topography and surface chemistry, lubrication, speed, and temperature.